 Today's Garden Chore

-to ignite the botanical spark in your heart
+to revive the botanical spark in your heart

 Thanks for listening to the daily gardener,

 "For a happy, healthy life, garden every day."

 Join a community of like-minded gardeners

 Make your newsfeed more worthwhile

 Free MP3 of the Daily Gardener Ring Tone

 VIP Access to The Daily Gardener Book Sale